Linear Discriminant Analysis with the Randomized Kaczmarz Method: Introduction

 \section{Introduction}

-Linear discriminant analysis (LDA) is a classic method of supervised learning, or classification.
-Its many applications include classification in genetics \cite{xiong2000computational, witten2011penalized}, facial recognition \cite{liu2002gabor, liu1998enhanced}, pattern recognition \cite{cooke2002two}, hyperspectral imaging \cite{du2007modified}, and chemometrics \cite{guimet2006application} to name a few.
-Consider a matrix $\mx \in \mathbb{R}^{n \times p}$, where each row contains an observation with measurements on $p$ variables, or features.
+Linear discriminant analysis is a classic method of supervised learning, or classification.
+Its many applications include classification in genetics \cite{xiong2000computational, witten2011penalized}, facial recognition \cite{liu2002gabor}, pattern recognition \cite{cooke2002two}, hyperspectral imaging \cite{du2007modified}, and chemometrics \cite{guimet2006application}.
+Consider a matrix $\mx \in \mathbb{R}^{n \times p}$, where each row contains an observation with measurements on $p$ features.
 Each observation $\vx\in \mathbb{R}^{p}$ belongs to one of two classes with class label $y$ so that $y=1$ for Group 1 and $y=0$ for Group 2.
-Gaussian model LDA assumes that the class-conditional distribution for each observation $p(\vx \given y)$ is multivariate Gaussian with class means $\vmu_{1} \in \mathbb{R}^{p}$ and $\vmu_{2}$ $\in \mathbb{R}^{p}$ for Groups 1 and 2, respectively, and common covariance $\msig \in \mathbb{R}^{p \times p}$.
-Therefore, we can employ Bayes rule to identify a linear decision boundary for classifying observations to the most likely class.
+The Gaussian model of linear discriminant analysis (LDA) assumes class-conditional distributions so that $p(\vx \given y)$ is multivariate Gaussian with class means $\vmu_{1} \in \mathbb{R}^{p}$ and $\vmu_{2}$ $\in \mathbb{R}^{p}$ and common covariance $\msig \in \mathbb{R}^{p \times p}$.
+Bayes rule then identifies a linear decision boundary for classifying observations to the most likely class.

-For moderately sized data in the overdetermined case where $n > p$, Gaussian model LDA is a classic statistical method of supervised learning.
+For moderately sized data in the $n > p$ case, LDA is a classic statistical method of supervised learning.
 However, it encounters limitations when either $n$, or both $n$ and $p$, are very large.
-If $n$ is very large, it may be infeasible to store the entire dataset in working memory on a local machine.
-If $p$ is very large, it may be very costly to perform an eigenvalue decomposition on the covariance matrix $\msig$ to obtain the LDA classification direction.
+If $n$ is large, it may be infeasible to store the entire dataset in working memory on a local machine.
+If $p$ is very large, it may be very costly to perform an eigenvalue decomposition on the covariance matrix $\msig$, which is the computational bottleneck in performing LDA.